Intrepidd/rails-canhaz/README.md

 user.objects_with_permission(Article, :read) # Will return all the articles w/ read permissions for this user

+User.objects_with_permission([user, user2], :read) # Will return all the articles w/ read permissions for these users

 article.subjects_with_permission(User, :read) # Will return all the users hat are able to read this article

+Article.subjects_with_permission([article, article2], User, :read) # Will return all the users that are able to read theses articles

 #You can also remove permissions